ronglasmann/node-sql-db/Readme.md

 ## Installation

-    npm install litesql -save
+    npm install node-sql-db -save

 ## Usage

-LiteSQL.Db(..) takes a Javascript object that provides **database definition** that LiteSQL will use to establish the database connection and do schema migration.
-Once LiteSQL.Db(..) returns the caller is guaranteed that any needed database updates have completed and the connection is ready to use.
+node-sql-db.Db(..) takes a Javascript object that provides **database definition** that node-sql-db will use to establish the database connection and do schema migration.
+Once node-sql-db.Db(..) returns the caller is guaranteed that any needed database updates have completed and the connection is ready to use.

 A database definition object is structured like this:

     {
         file:         "" - SQLite file on disk, full path and filename, required for SQLite databases
-        versionTable: "" - Table name used by LiteSQL to maintain schema versions, optional
+        versionTable: "" - Table name used to maintain schema versions, optional
         schema:       [] - Array of schema objects that define database structure and seed data, optional
     }